StephanMusgrave/unipop/README.md

 **I want it**

-Let's say you wanted to buy a toaster.
-You browse on the homepage and find a nice shiny image of a toaster and decide you want it, so you click the I want it button.
+Let's say you wanted to buy a kettle.
+You browse on the homepage and find a nice shiny image of a kettle and decide you want it, so you click the I want it button.

-If you are the first buyer, you will be taken to a brand new chatroom, and you start talking to the seller about his/her toaster.
+If you are the first buyer, you will be taken to a brand new chatroom, and you start talking to the seller about his/her kettle.

-If you are NOT the first buyer, you will be placed on the waitlist for this particularly popular toaster.
+If you are NOT the first buyer, you will be placed on the waitlist for this particularly popular kettle.
+You can only chat to the buyer when he/she has rejected every preceding buyer.

 **I changed my mind**

-Let's say you changed your mind about the toaster you just wanted.
+Let's say you changed your mind about the kettle you just wanted.
 There will always be a I changed my mind button present that rescinds your want.

 Don't worry if you accidentaly clicked it; unipop will flash an alert for double-confirmation.